 V.A.
-2200 From Liquid to Solid: The Art of (3,4,0) (E) Glass Blowing
+2200 From Liquid to Solid: The Art of (3,4,0) Glass Blowing

 Prerequisite: V.A.
-1090 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts
+1090 Introduction to Visual Arts II

 Glass is known as solid-liquid, and is a highly versatile material.
 Glass is used in everyday life-in functional tableware and related products-or as a medium for fine art production.
 Glass advances and enriches our life through science, architecture, interior design, everyday products and fine art expression.
 It is hard to imagine living in a world without glass.
 Among the many ways of glass making, glass blowing is the most exciting method, and also a unique skill among art materials.
 Glass blowing introduces students to the most beautiful and functional way of designing objects while expressing their own artistic ideas.
 Students will explore the endless possibilities of hot glass, while increasing their confidence and accuracy required for craftsmanship.